 Here you will find links to:

-- Subject / Course Guides - A curated guide to library resources chosen by your subject/departmental librarian and tailored to the area of study.
+- Research Guide / Librarian Contacts - A curated guide to library resources chosen by your subject/departmental librarian and tailored to the area of study.
 These guides may include indexes/databases, reference materials, UNB WorldCat searching, web links, and selected journals.
 If you wish to have a Guide customized to more closely suit your course content, contact your liaison librarian.

 - Course Reserves - A customized reading list and one-click access for your course.
 Learn more about Course Reserves or contact your liaison librarian.

 - Ask Us! - Library help via our Ask Us page.